Road Trip – MG ZS EV (LR)

 • Our overall rate of energy consumption for the whole trip was just under 19 kWh / 100km.
 Driving locally near home (which still involves some regular highway driving) we are down around 15-16 kWh / 100km.

-• I haven’t been able confirm the accuracy of the State of Charge percentage and the estimated km range, though the vehicle’s displayed calculations are definitely affected by the mode and air con settings.
+• I haven’t been able to confirm the accuracy of the State of Charge percentage and the estimated km range, though the vehicle’s displayed calculations are definitely affected by the mode and air con settings.

 Comparison of the effects of Mode and Air Con on EV Range